-“Ecommerce News Around the Web” is our weekly review of articles, blog posts and other news items that could interest ecommerce merchants.
+“Ecommerce News Around the Web” is our weekly review of articles and posts that could interest ecommerce merchants.

 The Microsoft Bing/Yahoo! search deal has been given a green light from the U.S. Department of Justice and the European Commission.
 Most ecommerce sites focus on their attention on Google because it has consistently owned the search market for the past few years.
 With this merger-taking place, the landscape may change.

 Yahoo!
 Expands Relationship with Twitter – All Things Digital

 In an effort to enhance the appeal of its online properties via the use of popular social networking features, Yahoo! has announced plans to integrate Twitter into its collection of sites.
 Rather than follow Google’s bent toward innovation, Yahoo! has chosen to aggregate instead.

 Ask 10 people to define Twitter and you are likely to get 10 different answers.
 One thing is for certain, Twitter is a search engine (a real-time one), and its importance in that vein has never been more pronounced than with the partnership between it and Yahoo!

 Display Ads Make Searchers Buy More Quickly – Marketing Pilgrim